rr-wfm/MSBuild.Sdk.SqlProj/README.md

 Please take a moment to familiarize yourself with the [code of conduct](CODE_OF_CONDUCT.md) for this repository.

 ## Usage
-The simplest usage is to create a new project file with the following contents:
+The simplest usage is to create a new .csproj project file with the following contents:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/1.3.0">